alexban14/InvoiceDemo/README.md

 # Invoicing Demo App

-This is a demo application for an invoicing app, showcasing my technical knowledge developing full-stack Node.js applications using Typescript, React.js, Nest.js, Docker, Postgres, Prisma, and Docker Compose.
+This is a demo application for an invoicing app in order to showcase my technical knowledge developing full-stack Node.js applications using Typescript, React.js, Nest.js, Docker, Postgres, Prisma, and Docker Compose.

 ## Project Setup